kmadhura08/kmadhura08.github.io/_projects/Final_Project.md

 ---
 name: Final_Project
 tools: [Python, Altair, vega-lite, Jekyll]
-description: This is an introductory assignment to altair, vegalite and python!
+description: This is the final project for the course IS 445-Data Visualization
 custom_js:
   - vega.min
   - vega-lite.min